cloud-native-toolkit/multi-tenancy-gitops/doc/cp4ba-odm-recipe.md

     >  💡 **NOTE**
     >  You should see `5` changes, make sure to `add`, `commit` & `push` the changes into git.

-1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` and install Sealed Secrets, db2 operator, db2 instance, openldap & CPBA operator  by uncommenting the following lines:
+1. Edit the Services layer `${GITOPS_PROFILE}/2-services/kustomization.yaml` and install db2 operator, db2 instance, openldap & CPBA operator  by uncommenting the following lines:

     ```yaml
     ## IBM DB2 operator & instance, Ldap